jprochazk/ldtk-ts/README.md

 # ldtk-ts

-LDtk 0.7.0 file format type definitions and import wrapper.
+[LDtk](https://ldtk.io/) file format type definitions and import wrapper.

 This library provides an API without all the noise of LDtk "editor-only" values, definitions, etc., combined with many utilities to make usage easier.